cameronbarker/code_snippet_ideas/README.md

-project_ideas
+Project Ideas
 =============

-Running List of Project Ideas
+A running list of project ideas and code test ideas.

+1. Get measurements from camera.